Lebensreform

+While these diverse movements did not coalesce into a single overarching organisation, they were marked by the presence of numerous associations.

+Whether the reform movements of the Lebensreform should be classified as modern or as anti-modern and reactionary is controversial.
+Both theses have been defended.

-Other important Lebensreform proponents were Sebastian Kneipp, Louis Kuhne, Rudolf Steiner, Hugo Höppener (Fidus), Gustav Gräser, and Adolf Just.
-One noticeable legacy of the Lebensreform movement in Germany today is the Reformhaus ("reform house"); retail stores that sell organic food and naturopathic medicine.
+The painter and social reformer Karl Wilhelm Diefenbach is considered an important pioneer of the Lebensreform ideas.
+Other influential proponents included Sebastian Kneipp, Louis Kuhne, Rudolf Steiner, Hugo Höppener (Fidus), Gustav Gräser, and Adolf Just.

+One noticeable legacy of the Lebensreform movement in Germany today is the Reformhaus ("reform house"), which are retail stores that sell organic food and naturopathic medicine.

 History

 The Lebensreform movement in Germany was a politically diverse social reform movement.
 There were hundreds of groups across Germany dedicated to some or all of the concepts associated with the Lebensreform movement.
-Representatives of the Lebensreform propagated a natural way of life with ecology and organic farming, a vegetarian diet without alcoholic beverages and tobacco smoking, German dress reform and naturopathy.
+Representatives of the Lebensreform propagated a natural way of life with ecology and organic farming, a vegetarian diet without alcoholic beverages and tobacco smoking, German dress reform, and naturopathy.
 In doing so, they reacted to what they saw as the negative consequences of social changes in the 19th century.

-Spiritually, the Lebensreform turned to new religious and spiritual views, including theosophy, Mazdaznan and yoga.
+Spiritually, the Lebensreform turned to new religious and spiritual views, including theosophy, Mazdaznan, and yoga.
 Many late neo-romanticism elements were also taken up, along with a glorification of the "simple life in the country".
 Dozens of magazines, journals, books, and pamphlets were published on these topics.
-Some groups were made of socialists, some were apolitical, and some were right-wing and nationalist in outlook.
+The Lebensreform movement encompassed a wide spectrum of ideological affiliations.
+While some groups were rooted in socialist ideals, others maintained an apolitical stance, and several adopted right-wing or nationalist perspectives.